 One year ago Friday, President Trump ordered warships in the Mediterranean to fire 59 cruise missiles at an air base in Syria to punish that country’s president, Bashar al-Assad, for killing dozens of his own people with chemical weapons.

-Supporters, pundits, and even several critics hailed Trump for taking decisive action—in marked contrast to President Obama, who had backed away from a pledge to bomb Syrian military targets under similar circumstances.
+Supporters, pundits, and even several critics hailed Trump for taking decisive action—in marked contrast with President Obama, who had backed away from a pledge to bomb Syrian military targets under similar circumstances.
 Since Trump made his decision during a dinner at Mar-a-Lago with Chinese President Xi Jinping, many predicted that the attack would send a message—not just to Assad, but to friends and foes worldwide—that this new American leader was a man who meant what he said and who would not hesitate to use force to back it up.

 It didn’t take long for the message to be unmasked as an empty cartoon bubble.
 The very next day, Syrian jet fighters attacked regime opponents after taking off from the same airfield that those cruise missiles had pummeled—as if to shrug off the whole episode as inconsequential.